Filing a Compliment or Complaint

 The citizens and visitors of the State of Vermont have an expectation that the conduct of those who have the responsibility of enforcing the laws of the state are held to the highest standards.
 It is the Office of Internal Affairs' mission to assure that the Vermont State Police uphold the expected conduct standards.
 This will ensure the preservation of the trust of the citizens we serve.

 Complaints will be addressed either by a commander in the area where the incident occurred, or through an investigation conducted by the Office of Internal Affairs.
 The Commissioner of Public Safety for the State of Vermont is responsible for the assignment of cases to the Office of Internal Affairs.

-For your convenience the Vermont State Police has three options for citizens or visitors to file a compliment/complaint with our department.
-Regardless of the option you choose your compliment/complaint will be treated with the same high level of professionalism.
+For your convenience the Vermont State Police has three (3) options for citizens or visitors to file a compliment or complaint with our department.

 Each complaint or compliment, at a minimum, should include the following information, as possible:

 - Date, time, and location of the incident.

 - Name(s) of the Vermont State Police member(s) involved.